James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 Known as EFNEP, this program was established to help underprivileged North Carolina citizens better their nutritional standards and to educate them about available food assistance programs.

-This organization has existed as a coalition of the NC Association of County Agricultural Agents; the NC Association of Extension 4-H Agents; the NC Extension Association of Family and Consumer Sciences; the NC Association of Extension Specialist; the NC Cooperative Extension Secretaries Association; and the NC Association of Extension Program Assistants, Associates and Technicians.
+This organization existed as a coalition of the NC Association of County Agricultural Agents; the NC Association of Extension 4-H Agents; the NC Extension Association of Family and Consumer Sciences; the NC Association of Extension Specialist; the NC Cooperative Extension Secretaries Association; and the NC Association of Extension Program Assistants, Associates and Technicians.

-The Harrill Suite was named for L.R.
-Harrill, the former director of the state 4-H organization.
+The Harrill Suite was named for L. R. Harrill, the former director of the state 4-H organization.
 He was known as "Mr. 4-H."

-Robert Wells was Director of the Extension Service until 1994.
+Robert Wells was director of the Extension Service until 1994.

 North Carolina Agricultural Extension Service changed its name to the North Carolina Cooperative Extension Service.